O’Sullivan says gardaí were ‘punch drunk’ from allegations

 The commission hearings were held in private during 2015 at a time when Ms O’Sullivan was expressing public support for Sgt McCabe and for whistleblowers.

-Chief Supt Fergus Healy, who acted as liaison for Ms O’Sullivan at the commission hearings, said that in the days prior to its first sitting in May 2015, the commissioner’s legal team met him and other senior officers and formed the view that Sgt McCabe’s motivation and credibility would have to be challenged.
+Chief Supt Healy has told the tribunal that in the days prior to its first sitting in May 2015, the commissioner’s legal team met him and other senior officers and formed the view that Sgt McCabe’s motivation and credibility would have to be challenged.
 He was asked by Colm Smyth SC to get instructions from Ms O’Sullivan that this should be done.

 During the consultations the legal team asked what had “triggered” the complaints that had been made by Sgt McCabe, Chief Supt Healy told Kathleen Leader, for the tribunal.
 Chief Supt Healy could not tell the tribunal what was said at consultations with Supt Noel Cunningham and Chief Supt Colm Rooney, as they had not waived the legal privilege that covered their consultations with the legal team.